Degree: Graduate Certificate

 Interest Categories: Education & Counseling

-The demand for special education professionals certified in Applied Behavior Analysis is growing.
+The demand for special education professionals with expertise in Applied Behavior Analysis is growing.
 Children with special needs require specific and optimized learning environments created by qualified professionals to aid in their growth and skill development.
 Our strengths-based/assets-based approach to teaching focuses on preparing you to understand the strengths of every child in every family.

 Enhance your ability to work with individuals with special learning and behavior needs by earning your post baccalaureate certificate in Applied Behavior Analysis from the University of Colorado Denver.
 This certificate program prepares professionals to follow best practices for ABA in a variety of settings.